 Side note: Fjällräven has some great Scandinavian sweaters in their selection, and they are a little more budget-friendly than the Dale ones.

-Do you have a favourite Norwegian sweater?
+Do you have a favourite Nordic or Norwegian sweater?

 There you have some epic knitted sweaters for you to consider for your trip to Norway and Scandinavia (or for you to get so you can stay warm and cosy through winter).
 Nothing says hygge like one of these, a cup of hot chocolate, and a roaring fire, that’s for sure!